teambit/bit/scopes/design/ui/styles/muted-italic/muted-italic.docs.md

 import { mutedItalic } from './index';

-A CSS component which displays the text with muted-text and italic font-style.
+A CSS component that displays the text with muted-text and italic font-style.
 Example:

 ```js live